DA | EN | DE | FR | ES

 Is it okay to reboil the water?

-It is tempting to leave water in the kettle all day and just heat it up again, but you should avoid this.
-Each time the water is boiled, oxygen disappears and the concentration of minerals can change.
+It is tempting to let the water sit in the kettle all day and just heat it up again, but you should avoid this.
+Each time the water is boiled, oxygen disappears, and the concentration of minerals can change.
 The result is a dull, lifeless tea.

 Consequences of reheating water